Prediction markets say they’re different from sportsbooks. Gambling addicts say it’s all the same - WTOP News

 The coach and the tax accountant had formally self-excluded from sportsbooks before they started trading on prediction markets.
 Self-exclusion programs provide an opportunity for gamblers to ban themselves from gambling facilities and betting apps.
 They are offered in many states as part of gambling regulations, but there is no widely adopted national system.

-Kalshi started a voluntary opt-out program in March 2025, and it’s one of several platforms — including Polymarket — collaborating on a national self-exclusion program for prediction markets.
+The landscape for self-exclusion programs becomes even more fragmented when predictions markets are included.
+Kalshi started a voluntary opt-out program when it launched a customer protection hub in March 2025, and it’s one of several platforms — including Polymarket — collaborating on a national self-exclusion program for prediction markets.
 But it’s not clear if that program would ever overlap with the systems used by state gambling regulators.

 The accountant, 33, said his gambling problems started after New York launched legalized mobile sports betting in January 2022.
 He had “a boatload of debt” in August 2023 when he told his then-fiancée about what was going on with him.